CMSgov/cms-ars-3.1-high-microsoft-sql-server-2014-database-stig-overlay/README.md

 # Description: Name of the specific database being evaluated within the MSSQL DB Server (e.g., 'master')
 db_name: ''

-# Description: Set to true If SQL Server Trace or Server Audit is required for audit purposes
+# Description: Set to true if SQL Server Trace or Server Audit is required for audit purposes
 server_trace_or_audit_required: false

-# Description: Set to true If SQL Server Trace is in use for audit purposes
+# Description: Set to true if SQL Server Trace is in use for audit purposes
 server_trace_implemented: false

-# Description: Set to true If SQL Server Audit is in use for audit purposes
+# Description: Set to true if SQL Server Audit is in use for audit purposes
 server_audit_implemented: false

 # Description: Specify if  SQL Server Audit is not in use at the database level